France: Geology, topography and hydrography

-Metropolitan France has a wide variety of topographical sets and natural landscapes.
-Large parts of the current territory of France were raised during several tectonic episodes like the Hercynian uplift in the Paleozoic Era, during which the Armorican Massif, the Massif Central, the Morvan, the Vosges and Ardennes ranges and the island of Corsica were formed.
-These massifs delineate several sedimentary basins such as the Aquitaine basin in the southwest and the Paris basin in the north, the latter including several areas of particularly fertile ground such as the silt beds of Beauce and Brie.
+Metropolitan France has a wide variety of topographic sets and natural landscapes.
+During the Hercynian uplift in the Paleozoic Era, the Armorican Massif, the Massif Central, the Morvan, the Vosges and Ardennes ranges and the island of Corsica were formed.
+These massifs delineate several sedimentary basins such as the Aquitaine Basin in the southwest and the Paris Basin in the north.
 Various routes of natural passage, such as the Rhône Valley, allow easy communication.
-The Alpine, Pyrenean and Jura mountains are much younger and have less eroded forms.
-At 4810.45 m above sea level, Mont Blanc, located in the Alps on the French and Italian border, is the highest point in Western Europe.
-Although 60% of municipalities are classified as having seismic risks, these risks remain moderate.
+The Alpine, Pyrenean and Jura Mountains are much younger and have less eroded forms.
+At 4810.45 m above sea level, Mont Blanc in the Alps is the highest point in Western Europe.
+60% of municipalities are classified as having moderate seismic risk.

 The coastlines offer contrasting landscapes: mountain ranges along the French Riviera, coastal cliffs such as the Côte d'Albâtre, and wide sandy plains in the Languedoc.
 Corsica lies off the Mediterranean coast.
-France has an extensive river system consisting of the four major rivers Seine, the Loire, the Garonne, the Rhône and their tributaries, whose combined catchment includes over 62% of the metropolitan territory.
+France has an extensive river system consisting of the four major rivers: the Seine, the Loire, the Garonne, the Rhône and their tributaries, whose combined catchment includes over 62% of the metropolitan territory.
 The Rhône divides the Massif Central from the Alps and flows into the Mediterranean Sea at the Camargue.
 The Garonne meets the Dordogne just after Bordeaux, forming the Gironde estuary, the largest estuary in Western Europe which after approximately 100 km empties into the Atlantic Ocean.
 Other water courses drain towards the Meuse and Rhine along the northeastern borders.
 France has 11000000 km2 of marine waters within three oceans under its jurisdiction, of which 97% are overseas.